MoxAlehin/TierList/README.md

 ### Settings Persistence
 - The last used query is saved in the settings list for future use.
 - You can quickly reapply previous queries without manually re-entering them.
-- In addition to using the modal window, you can quickly add missing entries by **right-clicking** in the relevant area and selecting **"Add Missing"** from the context menu.
+- In addition to using the modal window, you can quickly add missing entries by **right-clicking** in the relevant area and selecting `Add Missing` from the context menu.